esphome/esphome-docs/guides/contributing.rst

 .. note::

-    You can also run the lint and Travis checks through a docker image:
+    You can also run the lint and Github Actions checks through a docker image:

     .. code-block:: bash